groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/presentation.md

 This article explains how to convert PPT (or PPTX) presentations to another file formats programmatically with C# language.

-## Supported Presentation File Conversions
+## Supported presentation file conversions

 | From | To |
 | --- | --- |